-FY 2020 Results: SICIT Group reported consolidated revenue of EUR 63.2 mn in FY 2020, with a year-on-year (YoY) increase of 11.5% over FY 2019.
-The increase was attributable to the biostimulants segment, which grew by 23.6% YoY to reach EUR 38.3 mn.
-This growth was supported by the animal fat segment, which grew by 8.8% YoY to reach EUR 7.1 mn.
-Growth in biostimulants and animal fat was offset by a decline of 8.3% in the retardant segment from EUR 15.3 mn in FY 2019 to EUR 14.1 mn in FY 2020, owing to the construction sector slowdown and temporary closure of plaster factories due to COVID-19.
-The company's revenue increased in all major regions.
-Asia-Pacific (APAC) experienced a growth of 19.4% to reach EUR 18.7 mn, followed by Italy, which experienced an increase in revenue by 14.4% to reach EUR 14.1 mn.
-Revenue from Europe increased by 3.0% to reach EUR 18.5 mn.
-However, revenue from the Middle East and Africa (MEA) declined by 1.9% to reach EUR 1.8 mn in FY 2020, while revenue from North America declined by 1.6% to reach EUR 2.9 mn, owing to the impact of Covid-19.
+Q1 2021 Results: SICIT Group reported consolidated revenue of EUR 22.0 mn in Q1 2021, with a year-on-year (YoY) increase of 11.9%.
+The increase was attributable to the biostimulants segment, which grew by 17.0% YoY to reach EUR 14.1 mn and the animal fat segment, which grew by 29.4% YoY to reach EUR 2.7 mn.
+Growth in biostimulants and animal fat was partly offset by a 10.1% YoY decline in the retardant segment to EUR 3.9 mn in Q1 2021, owing to the construction sector slowdown and strong comparable performance in Q1 2020.

+The company's revenue increased in Italy and the Asia-Pacific (APAC) region.
+APAC experienced a growth of 28.9% YoY to reach EUR 5.7 mn, followed by Italy, which experienced an increase in revenue by 17.8% YoY to reach EUR 5.0 mn.
+Revenue from Middle East and Africa (MEA) and North America increased while revenue from Latin America declined.
+Revenue from Europe decreased by 3.8% YoY to reach EUR 7.6 mn.

-Key Highlights: (1) The company's biostimulants business did not suffer any significant impact from the COVID-19 pandemic in FY 2020, other than temporary disruptions due to restrictions on mobility, and grew at a double-digit rate.
-However, the retardant business was impacted by the pandemic; (2) The company's research for innovative products has recently been authorized and financed by the Italian Ministry for Economic Development (MiSE); (3) The company is developing two new types of product formations granules and tabs, which are expected to allow it to enter new markets and are expected to boost growth in the mid-to-long term.
-SICIT could also sell these products to new consumers, while avoiding competition within its existing business and customer base; (4) The company has identified an opportunity to set up a new plant in China for conversion of Italy-site-produced hydrolyzed proteins into finished products.
+Key Highlights: (1) In spite of the ongoing pandemic, the performance amongst the major segments was strong, except the retardants business; (2) The company saw increased availability of tanning residues at constant prices (40k tonnes in Q1 2021 as compared with 32k tonnes in Q1 2020); (3) The company's research for innovative products has recently been authorized and financed by the Italian Ministry for Economic Development (MiSE); (4) The company is developing two new types of product formations granules and tabs, which are expected to allow it to enter new markets and are expected to boost growth in the mid-to-long term.
+SICIT could also sell these products to new consumers, while avoiding competition within its existing business and customer base; (5) The company has identified an opportunity to set up a new plant in China for conversion of Italy-site-produced hydrolyzed proteins into finished products.
 COVID-19 travel restrictions have caused delays in the planning of this plant and further delays are likely if new travel restrictions are imposed in the future.

-Key Risks: (1) SICIT has high customer concentration, with its five largest customers representing 28% of revenues (19% represented by the first three customers).
+Risks: (1) SICIT has high customer concentration, with its five largest customers representing 28% of revenues (19% represented by the first three customers).
 So, loss of an important customer could have a significant impact on the company's growth; (2) The company has no track record of expanding its capacity abroad.
-Therefore, execution risks, such as delays or higher-than-expected costs, could affect the company's profitability.
+Therefore, execution risks, such as delays or higher-thanexpected costs, could affect the company's profitability.

-Valuation and Assumptions: Based on due diligence and valuation estimates, Arrowhead believes that SICIT Group's fair market value lies in the EUR 333.6 mn - EUR 364.3 mn bracket.
-Our valuation suggests a fair value bracket (fully diluted) of EUR 15.33 - EUR 16.74 per share.
+Valuation and Assumptions: Based on due diligence and valuation estimates, Arrowhead believes that SICIT Group's fair market value lies in the EUR 332.1 mn -EUR 372.8 mn bracket.
+Our valuation suggests a fair value bracket (fully diluted) of EUR 14.76 - EUR 16.57 per share.
 We have valued the company using a weighted average of the Discounted Cash Flow (67%) and EV/EBITDA (33%).